unixpickle/graphalicious/README.md

 # TODO

- * In StateView, figure out how to reset keepRightOnWidthChange at the appropriate times when an animation is not taking place.
  * Create demo system for manipulating graph
    * Modifying, inserting, and deleting data points
    * Changing the load time / triggering errors